matn7/CS-Notes/src/main/java/basic_java/README.md

 ### Why wait and notify called from synchronized method in Java?

 - To avoid:
-    - IllegalMonitorStateException which will occur if we don't call wait(), notify() or notifyAll() method from synchronized context
+    - **IllegalMonitorStateException** which will occur if we don't call `wait()`, `notify()` or `notifyAll()` method from synchronized context.
-    - Any potential race condition between wait and notify method in Java
+    - Any potential race condition between `wait()` and `notify()` method in Java.

 ### What will happen if we put a key object in a HashMap which is already there?

 - It will replace the old mapping because HashMap doesn't allow duplicate keys.
 - The same key will result in the same hashcode and will end up at the same position in the bucket.
-- Each bucket contains a linked list of Map.Entry object, which contains both Key and Value.
+- Each bucket contains a Linked List of Map.Entry object, which contains both Key and Value.
-- Now Java will take the Key object from each entry and compare with this new key using equals() method.
+- Now Java will take the Key object from each entry and compare with this new key using `equals()` method.
 - If that return true then value object in that entry will be replaced by new value.

 ### Casting

 - Casting is used when we want to convert one data type to another.
 Two types of casting:
-    - Implicit casting (Widening)
+    - Implicit casting (Widening).
-    - Explicit casting (Narrowing)
+    - Explicit casting (Narrowing).
-- Implicit Casting is done by compiler.
+- Implicit Casting is done by a compiler.
 - Good example of implicit casting are all the automatic widening conversions i.e. storing smaller values in larger variables types.

 ```java
 int value = 100;